ReadabilityLOL/blog/content/obsidian-notes/_index.md

 series = []
 +++

+# Notes

-## This is the collection of all the notes I've published so far:
+This is the collection of all the notes I've published so far:
 - [[Science]]
 - [[Math]]
 - [[Tech]]